JCruz6725/BikeSystem/README.txt

 # Reworking #
 #############

-# this was a early project that went no where due to in expiriance.
+This was a early project that went no where due to in expiriance.
 I was just starting to my academic career into computer science seriously.
-There is a plan to redo this project # on django.
+There is a plan to redo this project on Django or on Visual Basics or both.

 ################
 # Ignore below #